NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Introduction

 The HST image also uncovers a rich dust structure around the center of the galaxy.
-NGC\,4993, as a big early-type galaxy, is expected to contain limited amount of gas, thus it is probable that the observed dust lanes could come from the accreted galaxy.
-Also the possible low-luminosity active galactic nucleus \citep{4993decam,4993env,4993jet} could have been triggered by gas brought to the central region by the intruding late-type galaxy.
+Its irregular appearance suggests that the dust is not in hydrostatic equilibrium, indicating a recent merger.
+Also, the possible low-luminosity active galactic nucleus \citep{4993decam,4993env,4993jet} could have been triggered by the gas brought to the central region by the intruding late-type galaxy.
 Further evidence that the accreted galaxy was a gaseous late-type galaxy was reported in \cite{4993decam}.
-The systematic change of S{\'e}rsic index and position angle of the fitted light profile for different bands suggests that there could be two stellar populations overlaid with different orientations.
-Moreover their spectral energy distribution fits prefer younger stellar ages in the outer regions.
-These regions seem to be associated with the shells.
+The systematic change of the S{\'e}rsic index and position angle of the fitted light profile for different bands suggests that there could be two stellar populations overlaid with different orientations.
+Moreover, their spectral energy distribution fits prefer younger stellar ages in the outer regions.
+These regions seem to be associated with the shells \citep[see Figure\,4 of][]{4993decam}.

+The majority of the stellar population of NGC 4993 is old \citep{4993decam}.
+The younger population has a different spatial distribution and orientation compared to the older stars.
+The younger stars are also associated with the shells.
+All these aspects indicate that the accreted galaxy brought the young stars, and that the star formation in the primary galaxy was already quenched some time before the galactic merger.
+Since the time distribution of the coalescence events of binary neutron stars is expected to decline steeply with the stellar age \citep[e.g.,][]{bns1,bns2,bns3}, there is an increased probability that progenitor of GW170817 originated in the accreted galaxy (see Sect.\,\ref{ssec:dis-pbt}).
+Therefore, the environment, the type of the galaxy, and the galactocentric distance at which the progenitor was born, could be very different from what is derived from the current observations.

-In the galaxy-merger scenario, shells are formed by the stars currently located near the apocenters of their very eccentric orbits.
-The shells emerge after the first close pericentric passage of the galaxies and can easily survive several gigayers \citep[e.g.,][]{,e12sg,illsg17} and possibly even longer than a Hubble time \citep{dc86}.
-Their unique shell kinematics allows connecting the gravitational potential of the galaxy, the merger time (i.e. the time elapsed since the galaxies merged, also referred as the `shell-system age' in this paper), and galactocentric positions of the shell edges \citep{q84, dc86, e12sg, bilek13, bilek14}.
+In the galactic-merger scenario, shells are formed by the stars currently located near the apocenters of their very eccentric orbits.
+The shells emerge after the first close pericentric passage of the galaxies and can easily survive several gigayears \citep[e.g.,][]{e12sg,illsg17,ma19} and possibly even longer than a Hubble time \citep{dc86}.
+The unique shell kinematics makes it possible to connect the gravitational potential of the galaxy, the age of the shell system, and galactocentric positions of the shell edges \citep{q84, dc86, e12sg, bilek13, bilek14}.
+We use the shell-system age (i.e., the time that elapsed since the stars that form the shell system were stripped from the accreted galaxy) as a proxy for the merger time.
+In the event that the secondary galaxy survives more pericentric passages, and therefore leads to more shell systems with different ages in the host galaxy (see Sect.\,\ref{ssec:dis-2g}), we adopt the age of the youngest shell system.